 A new lighthouse was built in 1951.

-From the beach, we walked back to the other side of the spit to have a stroll down the pier.
+From the beach, we walked back to the other side of the spit to have a stroll around the port and down the pier.

-Overall, the pier is nice and wide with pleasant views across the Vistula Lagoon.
+The pier is wide with pleasant views across the Vistula Lagoon.
 It’s a wonderful place for relaxation.

 - In 1840, the development of Krynica Morska as a seaside resort began.
 Five wealthy merchants from Elbląg formed a shipping consortium on the Vistula Lagoon.
 They purchased two steamboats in England called the “Sokół” (Falcon) and the “Jaskółka” (Swallow).
 A year later, the “Jaskółka” brought the first holidaymakers to Łysica (the former name of Krynica Morska)